 Ancestry's internal research studies have shown those who have a public profile with a photo and a little bit of biographical information receive more responses from other researchers.
 If you want to take advantage of the collaborative nature of Ancestry, be sure to:

-It isn't often someone who isn't an Ancestry employee tells you to change your setting preferences on Ancestry.com.
+It isn't often that someone who isn't an Ancestry employee tells you to change your settings on Ancestry.com.
 However, as I have adjusted my settings, particularly the email notices and my profile, I have interacted with this genealogy website more positively than before.

-Plus, I'm really digging the teal background on the pedigree chart and ancestor profile pages.
+I also really like the teal background on the pedigree chart and ancestor profile pages.
 Which color do you like?